yujeanshin/git-workshop-F23-S24/README.md

 In the branch `squash`, you will see that the last three commits are fairly similar, each adding information about a T4SG member named Jayden.
 Squash these three commits into a single commit titled "added biography information for Jayden".

+#### Exercise 6: Reverting Commits
+In `revert`, there were 5 commits made in consecutive order, each labeled from A-E.
+In a commit *l*, a message was added to `index.md` that reads: "This is a message from commit {l}".
+Make a series of reverts such that the commit history becomes A-B-C-D-E-C'-D' with C' and D' referring to commits C and D being reverted.
+Before executing the reverts, what do you expect `index.md` to look like in D'?

+After making these reverts, use `git cherry-pick` to return the branch to a commit identical to that of E.